-Environment
+14. Environment

-We have analyzed this rule under Department of Homeland Security

-Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
-4321-4370f), and have concluded this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
+We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
+4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
+This rule involves the creation of three temporary safety zones that will be enforced for a total of 31 minutes.
 This rule is categorically excluded, under figure 2-1, paragraph (34)(g), of the Instruction.
-This rule involves establishing three temporary safety zones, as described in paragraph 34(g) of the Instruction, that will be enforced for a total of 31 minutes.
-An environmental analysis checklist and a categorical exclusion determination are available in the docket where indicated under ADDRESSES.
+An environmental analysis checklist supporting this determination and a Categorical Exclusion Determination is available in the docket where indicated under ADDRESSES.
+We seek any comments or information that may lead to the discovery of a significant environmental impact from this rule.